The Role of Therapy in Managing Age-Related Eye Conditions

 6. Get enough sleep: Getting enough sleep is important for overall health, including eye health.
 Not getting enough sleep can cause eye strain, dry eyes, and dark circles under the eyes.

-7. Use lubricating eye drops: If you experience dry eyes, lubricating eye drops can help to keep your eyes moist and reduce discomfort.
+7. Use lubricating eye drops: If you experience dry eyes, lubricating eye drops as an eye remedy can help to keep your eyes moist and reduce discomfort.

 Conclusion